A Step to Decouple Optimization in 3DGS: More about Related Work

-Optimizing redundancy and training efficiency constitutes a subtopic of efficient 3DGS, corresponding to acceleration in inference and training (with partial overlap between the two).
+Redundancy reduction and training efficiency constitute subtopics of efficient 3DGS, involving inference-time and training-time acceleration, with partial overlap between the two.
 For inference, approaches include vector quantization \citep{lee2024compact}, knowledge distillation \citep{fan2024lightgaussian}, and entropy coding \citep{huang2025entropygs}.
-For training, efforts target backward acceleration and loss redesign \citep{mallick2024taming}.
+For training, existing efforts mainly target backward acceleration and loss redesign \citep{mallick2024taming}.
 These topics fall beyond the scope of this work: for fair comparison, we maintain the same loss function and refrain from using additional compression techniques.

 \paragraph{Optimizer and Regularization} The development of adaptive first-order optimizers can be traced back to RProp \citep{riedmiller1993direct}.
-AdaGrad \citep{duchi2011adaptive} adapted the learning rate of features by estimated geometry and assign larger learning rate to infrequent features.
-RMSProp \citep{hinton2012neural} further stabilized training by normalizing updates with an exponential moving average of squared gradients.
-Building on this, Adam \citep{kinga2015method} incorporated momentum into RMSProp through an exponential average of gradients, quickly becoming the default optimizer for modern DNNs \citep{vaswani2017attention}.
-Numerous refinements and extensions to Adam have since been proposed\citep{you2019large, chen2023symbolic}.
+AdaGrad \citep{duchi2011adaptive} adapts the learning rate of features by estimated geometry and assigns larger learning rate to infrequent features.
+RMSProp \citep{hinton2012neural} further stabilizes training by normalizing updates with an exponential moving average of squared gradients.
+Building on this, Adam \citep{kinga2015method} incorporates momentum into RMSProp through an exponential average of gradients, quickly becoming the default optimizer for modern DNNs \citep{vaswani2017attention}.
+Numerous refinements and extensions to Adam have since been proposed~\citep{you2019large, chen2023symbolic}.
 Regularization has long been recognized as a key technique to improve model generalization and has also been employed as a tool to facilitate more effective optimization \citep{srivastava2014dropout, shalev2014understanding, andriushchenko2023we, brown2020language, radford2021learning}.
-Importantly, \citep{loshchilov2017decoupled} demonstrated that L2 regularization and weight decay are not equivalent, and further showed that weight decay provides a more appropriate formulation for Adam.
+Importantly, \citet{loshchilov2017decoupled} demonstrated that L2 regularization and weight decay are not equivalent, and further showed that weight decay provides a more appropriate formulation for Adam.

 \paragraph{Optimization for 3DGS}Sparse Adam \citep{mallick2024taming} introduces asynchronous updates that improve efficiency, yet the insufficient recognition of update-step coupling results in degraded performance.
 3DGS-LM \citep{hollein20253dgs} proposes a tailored Levenberg-Marquardt optimizer for acceleration.
 However, it still relies on Adam for the initialization or densification.
 Although Adam has become a de facto indispensable optimizer for 3DGS, our understanding of its behavior in this context remains limited.
 A similar situation arises for regularization: despite the widespread use of various regularization techniques in 3DGS, there is currently little work examining the interplay between regularization and the optimizer, even though this has already been explored in the deep neural networks~\citep{loshchilov2017decoupled}.